Our Services

 Helpful Resources

-Necrosis means tissue is dying due to lost blood flow, severe infection, toxins, or trauma, and it can progress fast; watch for dark or pale skin changes, severe or worsening pain, foul-smelling drainage, numbness, fever, or rapidly spreading redness.
+Necrosis is the death of body tissue caused by loss of blood flow, severe infection, toxins, or trauma — and it can progress quickly.
+Common warning signs include dark or pale skin discoloration, severe or worsening pain, foul-smelling drainage, numbness, fever, or rapidly spreading redness around a wound or affected area.

 While necrosis can be serious, understanding what it is, why it happens, and what to do next can help you respond quickly and appropriately.
 Early medical care often makes a major difference.